David Pryce-Jones: Early life

-Pryce-Jones was born in Vienna, Austria on 15 February 1936.
+Pryce-Jones was born in Meidling, Vienna, Austria, on 15 February 1936.
 He was educated at Eton and earned a degree in history at Magdalen College, Oxford.
 While at Oxford in 1957, he was runner-up for the Newdigate Prize.

 He was the son of writer Alan Payan Pryce-Jones (1908–2000) by his first wife (married 1934), Therese "Poppy" Fould-Springer (1914–1953) of the Fould family.
-Therese was a daughter of Baron Eugène Fould-Springer, a French-born banker who was a cousin of Achille Fould, and Marie-Cecile or Mitzi Springer, later Mrs Frank Wooster or Mary Wooster, whose father was the industrialist Baron Gustav Springer (1842–1920) son of Baron Max Springer.
+Therese was a daughter of Baron Eugène Fould-Springer, a French-born banker who was a cousin of Achille Fould, and Marie-Cecile or Mitzi Springer, later Mrs Frank Wooster or Mary Wooster, whose father was the industrialist Baron Gustav Springer (1842–1920), son of Baron Max Springer.
 She also had a brother, Baron Max Fould-Springer (1906–1999), and two sisters Helene Propper de Callejón (1907–1997), wife of Spanish diplomat Eduardo Propper de Callejón and grandmother of actress Helena Bonham Carter, and Baroness Liliane de Rothschild (1916–2003).

-His parents married in 1934 in Vienna, where Pryce-Jones was born.
+His parents married in 1934 in Vienna, where Pryce-Jones was born at his grandfather's home.
 His mother's Jewish background made it unwise to remain in Vienna and the family moved to England at the end of 1937.
-In 1940, a four-year-old Pryce-Jones was stranded with his nanny in Dieppe, Normandy and was rescued from the invading German army by his mother's brother-in-law Eduardo Propper de Callejón.
+In 1940, a four-year-old Pryce-Jones was stranded with his nanny in Dieppe, Normandy, and was rescued from the invading German army by his mother's brother-in-law Eduardo Propper de Callejón.
 He acknowledged his uncle-by-marriage's efforts in saving his own life when Propper de Callejón retired from Spanish diplomatic service.
+He was reunited with his parents in England in 1941.

 Pryce-Jones was a first cousin of Elena Propper de Callejón, wife of late banker Raymond Bonham Carter and mother of actress Helena Bonham Carter.
 Another cousin is Baron Nathaniel de Rothschild, only son of the better known Baron Élie de Rothschild.